Droplr/serverless-api-cloudfront/README.md

 * [`minimumProtocolVersion`][minimum-protocol-version] can be `TLSv1` (default), `TLSv1_2016`, `TLSv1.1_2016`, `TLSv1.2_2018` or `SSLv3`:

-* Error troubleshooting : make sure you have at least one http event otherwise you'll get ```The CloudFormation template is invalid: Template format error: Unresolved resource dependencies [ApiGatewayRestApi] in the Resources block of the template```

 ```
 minimumProtocolVersion: TLSv1
 ```

 [minimum-protocol-version]: https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ViewerCertificate.html#cloudfront-Type-ViewerCertificate-MinimumProtocolVersion

 ### IAM Policy